 Type II: Moisture Content Determination by Weight Loss Method (i.e., balance method)

 - ASTM D1348-94A/B – Standard test methods for moisture in cellulose.

 - ASTM D6980-04 – Test method for determination of moisture in plastics by loss in weight.

 - ISO 287 – Paper and Board, Determination of moisture content – oven drying method.

 - TAPPI – T412 Moisture in Pulp, Paper, and Paperboard, test methods.

 All but one of the above Moisture Content Test Methods are developed for the plant (i.e., cellulose) based insulation with a relatively high level of moisture in natural equilibrium.
 The samples are tested “as found” as any pre-conditioning would bias the moisture level in the natural state.
-Accuracy and precision often suffer due to difficulties in maintaining “as found” moisture level in sample preparation and handling and from interference from substances other than water that is volatile at lower than 110 °C or degrades above 100 °C. This is especially the case with materials having a lower level of moisture content.
+Accuracy and precision often suffer due to difficulties in maintaining “as found” moisture levels in sample preparation and handling and from interference from substances other than water that is volatile at lower than 110 °C or degrades above 100 °C. This is especially the case with materials with a lower moisture content level.

 Test for Water Absorption

 For polymeric materials and composites where the level of moisture in natural equilibrium is usually much lower, measuring its ability and tendency to absorb moisture is often a more precise and practical approach.